-Republicans aren't done with Obamacare repeal
+Republicans push ahead with Obamacare repeal

 Over the past few weeks, the Senate health committee held bipartisan hearings for the first time this year on possible fixes to the health care law, bringing in state insurance commissions, governors and other experts to testify.

-After Republican lawmakers dominated the first half of the year with efforts to repeal the Affordable Care Act altogether, the hearings -- and now the deliberations between committee Chairman Lamar Alexander, a Tennessee Republican, and ranking member Patty Murray, a Washington Republican, aimed at quickly introducing a bipartisan bill -- appeared to mark a significant turning point in the heated health care debate.
+After Republican lawmakers dominated the first half of the year with efforts to repeal the Affordable Care Act altogether, the hearings -- and now the deliberations between committee Chairman Lamar Alexander, a Tennessee Republican, and ranking member Patty Murray, a Washington Democrat, aimed at quickly introducing a bipartisan bill -- appeared to mark a significant turning point in the heated health care debate.

 Aides said staff-level discussions continued throughout the weekend and that Alexander and Murray hoped to begin finalizing language in the coming week and push for a vote soon thereafter.